 Drying

 Tumble drying is never a good thing.
 First of all, a tumble dryer uses a lot of energy.
-Secondly, your clothes will last longer and look better if you dry them on a line rather than tumble drying.
+Secondly, your clothes will last longer and look better if you dry them on a clotheshorse rather than tumble drying.

 Pilling